 2. % Frequency for case ≥ 10%

-13. Why isn't the t-test used to compare case vs controls?
+13. Why isn't the t-test used to compare case vs control?

-The t-test then takes in to account the intrinsic variability in the positive signals across the samples as a function of the fold change between cases and controls.
+The t-test takes into account the intrinsic variability in the positive signals across the samples as a function of the fold change between case and control.
 However, we’d expect the intrinsic variability in true positive signals to be quite high, even though the intrinsic variability in the signals from the controls should be low, so it may be that a t-test isn’t the most appropriate statistical test to run here.

-Multiple testing correction then adds a further layer of stringency, essentially trying turn the initial p-value into a false discovery probability.
-Multiple testing correction assumes that the individual tests are independent, but pathway analyses often show that the identified antigens are infact not truly independent (i.e. their expression is linked somehow).
+Multiple testing correction then adds a further layer of stringency, essentially trying to turn the initial p-value into a false discovery probability.
+Multiple testing correction assumes that the individual tests are independent but pathway analyses often show that the identified antigens are in fact not truly independent i.e. their expression is linked somehow.

 14. What are the positive and negative controls on the array?

-There are two positve controls to ensure the quality of experiment.
+There are two positive controls to ensure the quality of experiment.

-For detailed explanation about controls please refer to Immunome README.
+For a detailed explanation about controls, please refer to the IMMUNOME README.

 15. Why are age and gender-matched controls important for study design?